Chris Milillo

 Currently

-Chris is currently freelancing as a live and studio drum set artist and vocalist, performing nationally with "Beginnings" (A Celebration of the Music of Chicago), Mike DelGuidice (Billy Joel Band) and "Big Shot", and working regularly with cover bands, "Them Bones" and "Everything Zen", and writing and recording original jazz-funk music.
+Chris is currently freelancing as a live and studio drum set artist and vocalist.
+He performs internationally with renowned Chicago tribute, “Beginnings”, nationally with Mike DelGuidice (currently on tour with Billy Joel) and "Big Shot", and works with cover bands, “Them Bones” and “Anchor Management”, as well as writing and recording original jazz-funk music.

 Chris' Music Education